128technology/docs/docs/howto_config_snmp.md

 ### Configure the KNI Interface

+For additional information about the configuration of KNI interfaces, see [Kernel Network Interfaces.](concepts_kni.md)

 1. From the Authority, navigate to the Router > Node > Device Interface.

 2. Under the Device Interface, click ADD.